EDUlib/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 ..
 ColumbiaX/HIST1.1x/3T2014/enrollment/activity/

+.. need to review on stage to check for different colors in stacked area

 The chart does reveal several periods when the rate of new enrollments increased rapidly, or "spiked" (circled).
 The team for this course might have the contextual knowledge to correlate those periods with marketing efforts or